sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 Exit criteria:

 - the proposal explicitly defines when bounded FBIP forms may be reconsidered
+- Phase S remains evaluation-only and authorizes no implementation work
-- no bounded surface is added unless N-R materially reduced conservative gaps and the Phase S checklist can be answered cleanly
+- no bounded surface is added unless N-U materially reduced conservative gaps and the Phase S checklist can be answered cleanly

+### Milestone 12: Forwarding reuse and workload maturity

+Includes:

+- Phase T
+- Phase U

+Exit criteria:

+- forwarding/wrapper reuse coverage improves on maintained fixtures
+- Aether optimization wins are tracked on representative workloads, not only on dumps and parity
+- release-facing evidence exists for both transformed-Core quality and runtime impact

 ## Testing strategy